 - Fatigue

-If you or someone you love is suffering from Klonopin addiction or abuse, the best option would be to enroll in an inpatient rehab.
-Detoxification is the first step of the recovery process, whereafter an inpatient or outpatient treatment will be recommended.
-Here, services like group therapy, individual therapy, behavioral therapy and other treatments will be offered as part of the recovery process.
+If you or someone you love is suffering from Klonopin addiction or abuse, the best option would be to get help.
+Detoxification is the first step of the recovery process, after which inpatient or outpatient treatment will be recommended.
+Here, services like group therapy, individual therapy, behavioral therapy, and other treatments will be offered as part of the recovery process.